hunterdyar/Unity-VR-Framework/README.md

 Single scene editing is more convenient, but is more annoying to collaboratively work with, as basically only one person can make changes to a scene at a time.

+## Working with Light
+Add a "LightGroupMember" to any light, or an "ambientlightGroupMember" to an empty object.
+Make a LightGroup asset in your projects.
+Now you can grab a reference to the lightGroup scriptableObject and run FadeIn or FadeOut.

+*todo: auto-create a lightgroup scriptableObject for "all currently loaded lights" and they add themselves to that one automatically.*

 ## Working with Audio.

 ### General